glciampaglia/knowledge_linker/docs/log.markdown

 memory occupancy, though I believe most of the speedup comes from my using of the laptop, which is equipped with an SSD disk.
 If everything works out on Lenny, I will pimp up the diameter script to compute it in parallel with graph\_tool though I will probably have to install OpenMP as well.

+Update: it compiled and I relaunched the diameter script.
+The code work in parallel out of the box, which was a pleasant surprise (but be careful about the priority, as it seemed to take all the CPUs!).
+It's going faster than NetworkX (100K sources explored vs 60K in probably half to two thirds of the time), and so far the diameter is still at 260.